Delphboy/Talks/README.md

 # Talks
-A repository holding all the talks/lightening talks I have given.
+This repoistory contains all the talks I have given.
+Each folder corresponds to a talk and contains all the content used in the talk.

+## Index
++ EPQ Lightening Talk (07/11/16)